+Figure 3-6 - Bit and Byte Packing

 Bits per Subpixel (n)

 These four fields, each 4 bits long, independently specify the number of bits necessary to represent each subpixel within the video object(s).
 The number of applicable fields is governed by the number of subpixels required to support the specified color information format (see Section 3.2.2.5.2.1 and Table 3-9).
 The minimum number of bits for a subpixel is one, represented by 0h.
 The maximum number of bits for a subpixel is 16, represented by Fh.
 The information provided in Table 3-9 does not imply subpixel packing.
 The subpixel packing order is defined in Table 3-5 – Color Information Codes.
 The sum of the subpixels per pixel is equal to a component or each subpixel that fit within a component.